388: Woman of the Year

 Opening War Theme

-Used pursuant to a Creative Commons CC BY 3.0 license.
+Performed by the University of Chicago orchestra and used pursuant to a Creative Commons CC BY-NC-ND 3.0 license.
 Source.

 Closing War Theme